discord-net/Discord.Net/docs/guides/commands/intro.md

 A module is an organizational pattern that allows you to write your commands in different classes and have them automatically loaded.

-Discord.Net's implementation of "modules" is influenced heavily from ASP.NET Core's Controller pattern.
+Discord.Net's implementation of "modules" is influenced heavily by the ASP.NET Core's Controller pattern.
 This means that the lifetime of a module instance is only as long as the command is being invoked.